domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 With this regard their currents turn awry,
 And lose the name of action.—Soft you now,
 The fair Ophelia!—Nymph, in thy orisons
 Be all my sins remembered.

-by Shakespeare
+by William Shakespeare

 ## Epistemology

 I.
 Kick at the rock, Sam Johnson, break your bones:
 But cloudy, cloudy is the stuff of stones.

 II.
 We milk the cow of the world, and as we do
 We whisper in her ear, "You are not true."

 by Richard Wilbur